Name: Sheri Vitullo

 If you couldn’t be a photographer anymore, what would you do?

-Most likely I would be a strength & development coach with teens.
+I would be a strength & development coach with teens OR I would want to grow coral and re-build our ocean reefs.

 Do you have any formal training?

 Yes.
-I have a Bachelor of Science degree in Animal Science from Colorado State University as well as a degree in Professional Photography.
-I also attend workshops and mentorships for continuing education.
+I hold a Bachelor of Science degree in Equine Science from Colorado State University as well as a degree in Professional Photography.
+I attend workshops and mentorships for continuing education.
 I believe you can never stop learning and growing.

 Three items you can’t live without: